speedshop/openrouter-us-only-cached-guardrail/README.md

    - Add a variable named `OPENROUTER_GUARDRAIL_NAME`
 4. Run the workflow from the **Actions** tab

+This action **does not** associate any keys with your Guardrail.
+You need to do that yourself.

 The workflow runs daily at 6am UTC.
 You can also trigger it by hand.

 ## Local Use